WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 ```

+> Add all the things you would like to be imported automatically, just as you
+> would import them.
+I went kinda crazy and added over 200 to mine based on
+> packages that I use.

 ## Commas are even supported

 This following example will setup auto import for both DataFrame and Series,
 they will both work separately.
+I removed these from my config as I felt it
+was cleaner without, but it works with them.

 ``` python
 from pandas import DataFrame, Series